secworks/prince/README.md

 The Prince lightweight block cipher in Verilog.

 ## Status
-Not completed.
-Do.
-Not.
-Use.
+Core is functionally completed.
+Both core and top level provides correct results for all test vectors.
+The core is lint clean.
+The core has not yet been implemented in hardware.

-The core simulated correctly, but has not yet been implemented in real hardware.
+Use with caution.

 ## Introduction